hwting1/Bayesian-Statistics/Bayesian-Modeling-and-Computation-in-Python/notebooks/chp_02.md

 `az.plot_bpv(., kind="p_values")` and `az.plot_bpv(., kind="u_values")`.
 ```

+Posterior predictive checks, either using plots or numerical summaries,
+or even a combination of both, is a very flexible idea.
+This concept is
+general enough to let the practitioner use their imagination to come up
+with different ways to explore, evaluate, and better understand model
+through their predictions and how well a model (or models) work for a
+particular problem.

 [^7]: Posterior predictive checks are a very general idea.
 These figures
     do not try to show the only available choices, just some of the
     options offered by ArviZ.